 - Municipality.
 If road defects were the cause of the wreck, your claim should be filed with the appropriate municipality responsible for the road.

-You do not want to try to identify and pursue claims with potentially liable parties in a rollover truck wreck on your own.
+You do not want to try to identify and pursue claims with potentially liable parties in a rollover truck accident on your own.
 Let the experienced truck wreck attorneys at the Hart Law Firm take over the job of investigating your rollover crash, identifying the responsible parties, and negotiating your settlements for you.
 Contact us online to get your case started or call us directly at 817.380.4888 to schedule your free, no-obligation consultation.